 In addition, we haven’t yet got all of the Fermob products range listed on our website, so some of the currently suspended products aren’t shown.

-With somewhere in excess of 5000 products in the Fermob range when you count all the possible colours, we’re unable to hold everything in stock.
+With more than 5000 products in the Fermob range when you count all the possible colours, we’re unable to hold everything in stock and consequently Fermob lead times can be challenging.
 And whilst we do keep some stock, choosing the right colours from the 24 available in the right sizes, mean we usually order furniture as customers request it.

 • these are super cool LED outdoor lights that you charge with a trusty USB lead • the FREEBIE is only available in VERBENA a pop of lime green fizz • order via our website and I’ll ensure the lamp is added to any Fermob order over £750 • alternatively contact us here • I’m trying to lighten the mood, get it? • big virtual hugs • keep well • x •